The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: Introduction

 \subsection{Motivation: Lang-Vojta's conjecture on hyperbolicity}

-We were first led to investigate the pointed version of the Shafarevich conjecture by the Lang-Vojta conjectures \cite{Lang2, Vojta87} (see also \cite{JBook}).
-Indeed, the Lang-Vojta conjectures predict that the complex-analytic hyperbolicity of a quasi-projective variety over $\mathbb{C}$ should force a plethora of arithmetic and geometric finiteness properties (see for example \cite{JAut, JKa}).
-In fact, the following version of the Lang-Vojta conjectures formed the guiding thread in our investigations on the Weak-Pointed Shafarevich Conjecture:
+We were first led to investigate the pointed version of the Shafarevich conjecture by the Lang-Vojta conjectures \cite{Lang2, Vojta87} which predict that the complex-analytic hyperbolicity of a quasi-projective variety over $\mathbb{C}$ should force a plethora of arithmetic and geometric finiteness properties.
+The following version of the Lang-Vojta conjectures formed the guiding thread in our investigations on the Weak-Pointed Shafarevich Conjecture:

 \begin{conjecture}[Lang-Vojta] Let $X$ be a quasi-projective variety over $\CC$.
 Then the following statements are equivalent. \begin{enumerate} \item The variety $X$ is Brody hyperbolic. \item Every subvariety of $X$ is of log-general type. \item For every smooth quasi-projective connected curve $C$ over $\CC$, every $c\in C(\CC)$, every $x\in X(\CC)$, the set of morphisms $f:C\to X$ with $f(c) =x$ is finite. \end{enumerate} \end{conjecture}